On this dayMay 31, 1930

 White Mob Lynches 19-Year-Old Black Man at Oklahoma Jail Despite Presence of National Guard Who Were Ordered to Protect Him

 On May 31, 1930, a mob of over 1,000 white men and boys as young as 12 stormed the Grady County jail in Chickasha, Oklahoma, and lynched a 19-year-old Black man named Henry Argo.
 The mob shot him in the head and stabbed him, despite the presence of the National Guard who were ordered to protect him.

 Mr. Argo had been accused of assaulting a white woman.
 During this era, race—rather than guilt—made African Americans vulnerable to indiscriminate suspicion and false accusation after a reported crime, even when there was no evidence tying them to the alleged offense.
 Almost 25% of all lynchings involved allegations of inappropriate behavior between a Black man and a white woman that was characterized as "assault" or "sexual assault."
-Any action by a Black man that could be interpreted as seeking or desiring contact with a white woman might prove deadly and the mere accusation of sexual impropriety by a Black man with a white woman regularly aroused violent mobs and ended in lynching.
-Throughout the lynching era, Black men were lynched for delivering a letter to a white woman, or for entering a room where white women were sitting.
+Any action by a Black man that could be interpreted as seeking or desiring contact with a white woman might prove deadly, and the mere accusation of sexual impropriety by a Black man with a white woman regularly aroused violent mobs and ended in lynching.
+Throughout the lynching era, Black men were lynched for delivering a letter to a white woman and for entering a room where white women were sitting.
 Allegations against Black people were rarely subject to scrutiny.

 Here, the mob was led by a white man named George Skinner who had accused Mr. Argo of assaulting his wife.
 The white mob assembled late the night before, on May 30, after Mr. Argo had been arrested and taken into custody.
 They attempted to use sledgehammers and battering rams to break into the jail and kill Mr. Argo.
 The National Guard was then deployed to protect Mr. Argo, but they failed.